 The Montessori teacher's responsibilities include:

 Montessori differs from standard teaching.
-Teachers observe each learner and respond to their needs, (Montessori, 1912).
-This shifts scaffolding from teacher support to self-correcting materials.
-(Lillard, 2017).
-UK teachers face a change from whole class teaching, (Standing, 1998).
+Teachers observe each learner and respond to their needs (Montessori, 1912).
+This shifts scaffolding away from long teacher explanations at the start.
+Instead, support comes through prepared materials, self-correction and well-timed adult guidance.

 Montessori vs Traditional Education Methods